DrGPCR/NEUR201/Unit_1/README.md

 # NEUR 201 — Unit 1

-Coding activities for **NEUR 201: Research Methods & Data Analysis for Cellular Neuroscience**.
+Welcome to the Coding activities for **NEUR 201: Research Methods & Data Analysis for Cellular Neuroscience**!.

 Everything runs in **Google Colab** in your browser.
 There is nothing to install and no Google Drive to connect — click a badge below and start.